bowman-lab/ae-pocketminer/README.md

 ```

 This fine-tunes the Phase 1 checkpoint using fpocket druggability score
 labels, which incorporate both pocket geometry and chemical environment.
-The
-model is switched to the new labelling scheme after several initial epochs,
-consistent with the two-stage training strategy described in the PocketMiner
-paper.
+See the PocketMiner paper for further details.

 Model weights are saved to `models/`.